How Motorhead’s Breakthrough ‘Overkill’ Almost Never Happened

 For "No Class," Lemmy simply sped up the unmistakable "Tush" lick devised by his beloved ZZ Top (simultaneously taking a swipe at himself for such brazen theft), while additional favorites like "Metropolis" and "I’ll Be Your Sister" spanned the breadth of Kilmister’s eclectic interests: from intellectual musings to whatever line would get that girl back to his place.

-In other words, here were twelve nearly perfect tracks that defined the Motorhead sound and, upon entering the U.K. charts and promptly climbing as high as No. 34, paved the way forward for a group that was so close to expiring just a few months earlier.
+These 12 nearly perfect tracks defined the Motorhead sound and, upon entering the U.K. charts and promptly climbing as high as No. 34, paved the way forward for a group that was so close to expiring just a few months earlier.
 Instead, Motorhead went on to bridge heavy music from the ‘70s to the ‘80s, while adding crucial learning from the punk movement that would significantly impact thrash metal with unprecedented musical urgency and unassuming image.